SamAsEnd/418-compiler/README.md

 ## Tutorial on 418 [↑](#table-of-content)

-I hope u have read about 418 from the [Read Me](README.md) so i would not repeat what you already know.

 ### Comment [↑](#table-of-content)
 Comments are used to make the programs user friendly and easy to understand.
 The good thing about comments is that they are completely ignored by compilers and interpreters.
 So you can use whatever language you want to write your comments.

-A line is a commet if it start with the hashtag `#` symbol.
+A line is a comment if it start with the hashtag `#` symbol.

 ```c
 ####################